Thermally Modified Wood (TMW)

 The goal of this project was to increase the market awareness of TMW produced from low-value hardwood species, by increasing the primary customer’s knowledge and acceptance of the material, while increasing the efficiency of producers.

-TMW manufacturers in the US:
+TMW Manufacturers in the U.S.

-- Location: Troy, OR
+Location: Troy, VA

-- Species use: Scots Pine, Spruce, Ash, Pine.
+Species Used: Scots Pine, Spruce, Ash, Pine

 - Gonzalez, J., Bond, B., and Quesada, H. (2019, June).
 Variability of Commercially Available Thermally Modified Lumber.
 Presentation at Forest Products Society, Atlanta, United States.